 Pursuing a Career in Criminal Justice

-An online justice studies degree from Campbellsville University can help you attain a broader perspective on the social problems that contribute to stratification and injustice in the criminal justice system.
+A Master’s of Science in Criminal Justice online degree from Campbellsville University can help you attain a broader perspective on the social problems that contribute to stratification and injustice in the criminal justice system.
 Study online in a dynamic, hands-on environment at a pace that fits your busy schedule.